megajanlott/cbor-decoder/README.md

     - with coverage report
     - merged into master after review and if CI is passing
   - release
-4. create a simple sample application if there is time
+4. create a simple sample application if there is time for demonstration